PyCQA/isort/README.md

 Meaning you place any standard isort configuration parameters within a .editorconfig file under the *.py section and they will be honored.

+For a full list of isort settings and their meanings (take a look at the isort wiki)[https://github.com/timothycrosley/isort/wiki/isort-Settings].

 Multi line output modes
 ======================